Just a platform? Instacart workers strike at the gig economy's favorite lie.

 The city attorney’s office in San Diego in September sued Instacart for misclassifying workers as independent contractors.
 It was one of the first cases in California pursued under Assembly Bill 5, passed only three days before the suit was brought.
 Under AB5, independent contractors have to be properly classified, and companies can be sued for misclassification.

 In the fine print of its contracts Instacart justifies its dual classification using a very special, very Silicon Valley word: “platform.”
 To become a Shopper is to “join the Instacart platform!” they say in hiring materials.
 Instacart is, according to their contracts, a “communications and logistics platform.”
-“In-store shoppers” (who do the shopping but have to deliver it with their own car) are independent contractors, while “full-service shoppers” (who do also do the shopping but don’t drive the groceries) are part-time employees participating in the platform.
+“In-store shoppers” (who do the shopping but don’t drive the groceries) are part-time employees, while “full-service shoppers” (who do the shopping but have to deliver them with their own car) are independent contractors participating in the platform.

 In Silicon Valley, any business is not the business it conducts but the means used to conduct it.
 Twitter, Facebook, and Instagram are platforms, too (which means they don’t have to police content the same way a publisher does).
 Uber is a platform, and so is Lyft (which means they can skimp on wages and benefits).
 Platforms aren’t responsible for anything beyond providing the infrastructure for connecting people.
 Platforms exist in a state of sublime innocence.